networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 logClientUserScope: false
 ```

-Update the security.yml for api_b, api_c and api_d in security folder.
+Update the security.yml for api_b, api_c and api_d in config folder to ensure
+that enableVerifyJwt is true and enableVerifyScope is true.

 #### Start OAuth2 Services